Mark Kramer

 • Cosmetics companies with respect to permissible claims for cosmetic products;

-• Trade associations and other public-health-focused organizations developing positions on various FDA policies, reports, proposed rules, and guidance documents.
+• Trade associations and other public-health-focused organizations developing positions on various FDA policies, reports, proposed rules, and guidance documents;

 Maura received her J.D., with honors, from the George Washington University Law School where she was an associate of The George Washington International Law Review.
 She received her B.A. from the University of Virginia where she was a Jefferson Scholar.